coopergau/portfolio-optimization/README.md

 ### 2. Monte Carlo Simulations

-Next are the Monte Carlo simulations of the two portfolio values.
-Each graph plots a series of random walks using geometric Brownian Motion to simulate portfolio performance over the course of one year.
+Each of these graphs plots a series of random walks using geometric Brownian Motion to simulate portfolio performance over the course of one year.
 These graphs simulate 1,000 scenarios with starting values of $10,000 each but that amount can easily be altered.

 The main take away from these is that the optimized portfolio has a much tighter spread than the evenly weighted portfolio.
 To highight this, the worst performing simulations have been identified on both graphs: The worst of the evenly weights portfolio ends at $5528, while the worst of the minimum risk portfolios ends at $6722.

 <img src="images/even_sim.PNG" width="500" />
 <img src="images/min_risk_sim.PNG" width="500" />

 Graphs of the average of these simulations have also been included.
 The performance of a risk-free asset is depicted by a linear line.
-In this example there is not much difference due to the high number of simulations, but one can notice that the minimum risk portfolio is slightly more "linear".
+In this example there is not much difference due to the high number of simulations, but we can notice that the minimum risk portfolio is slightly more "linear".
 These visuals are more interesting in certain extreme examples where a stark difference between the lines can be observed.

 <img src="images/even_avg.PNG" width="500" />
 <img src="images/min_risk_avg.PNG" width="500" />

 ### 3. Efficeint Frontier Approximation

+The Efficient Frontier is the orange line which is estimated by connecting a series of minimum risk portfolios (the orange dots) with different target returns.
+These are the most optimal portfolios for each level of risk or return (depending on how you want to read the graph).
+To help illustrate this, the blue dots are 1,000 randomly weighted portfolios.
+As we can see for a given return value, the portfolio with the lowest risk will always fall on the orange line.
+The portfolio with the maximum Sharpe ratio (ratio of excess return to risk) is also included as the black point.

 <img src="images/ef.PNG" width="500" />

 ### 4. Sharpe Ratio Visuals

+Sometimes it is useful to not just find the maximum point of measurement, but to also model the behaviour of a measurement with respect to certain parameters.
+Here we model how the Sharpe Ratio changes with respect to risk and return.
+This portfolio achieves a maximum Sharpe ratio fo 1.82 when expected return is 37% and risk is 19%.
+We can see that the Sharpe Ratio quickly drops if we try to increase either of these parameters.

 <img src="images/sharpe_vs_return.PNG" width="500" />
 <img src="images/sharpe_vs_risk.PNG" width="500" />